CMV and Transplant Patients

 Many people with active CMV infections often recover quite well, but sometimes an active sickness can cause severe problems.
 That’s especially the case if not treated early.

-What are the complications of CMV in transplant patients?
+What are possible complications of CMV in transplant patients?

-An active CMV infection can cause major health problems, like:
+An active CMV infection can cause major health problems.
+These include:

 - Liver disease (hepatitis)